readthedocs/readthedocs.org/docs/conda.rst

 Activating Conda
 ----------------

-Conda support is avalible using a :doc:`config-file/index`, see :ref:`config-file/v2:conda`.
+Conda support is available using a :doc:`config-file/index`, see :ref:`config-file/v2:conda`.

 This Conda environment will also have Sphinx and other build time dependencies installed.
 It will use the same order of operations that we support currently: